-WASHINGTON - Rep. Paul Cook (R-Apple Valley) today voted for H.R.
-5471, the Countering Terrorist Radicalization Act.
-The bill passed with overwhelming support.
+WASHINGTON –Rep. Paul Cook (R-Apple Valley) voted today for HR 4909, the Student, Teachers, and Officers Preventing (STOP) School Violence Act.
+The bipartisan bill passed the House with overwhelming support.

 In The News